giantswarm/docs/src/content/ui-api/web/app-platform/index.md

-The _Giant Swarm App Platform_ refers to a set of features and concepts that allow you to browse, install and manage the configurations of apps (such as Prometheus) from a single place; the management cluster.
+The _Giant Swarm App Platform_ refers to a set of features and concepts that allow you to browse, install and manage the configurations of apps (such as Prometheus) from a single place; the Management Cluster.

 Using this platform, we are providing a collection of curated _Apps_.
 These _Apps_ are grouped into _App Catalogs_, which are browsable through our web interface.
 We also use app platform to install the apps that are pre-installed in your cluster (such as CoreDNS).